STITCHING THE STAR QUILT

 A Health and Wellness Sharing Circle

 How do we create spaces that promote Intergenerational, InterNational, and Intertribal Healing?
-This pilot program explored those themes in practice, centering voices and lived experiences of Native and Indigenous Elders and non-Native participants of multiple generations.
+This pilot program is a collaboration between LinkAGES and an organization serving Native and Indigenous communities.
 Through storytelling, participants wove the quilt that connects us all.

 We share this program to inspire facilitators to think intentionally about how to weave in cultures and voices that are historically left out.